Trumpf: Machine tools

 Trumpf has traditionally focused on the flexible processing of sheet metal and tubes.
 Its portfolio includes machines and systems for cutting, punching, bending and welding.
 These machines are used in the production of simple sheet metal parts, such as brackets, enclosures or housings, or for components of larger products manufactured, for example in machine and plant construction, commercial vehicles, air-conditioning technology and furniture construction.

 Laser technology

 Laser technology is an alternative to sawing and milling.
 Trumpf manufactures carbon dioxide and solid-state lasers (disc and fiber lasers).
 These can be used to cut and weld metal and to mark and process surfaces with lasers.
-The company's continuous wave, short and ultrashort pulse lasers are used, for example, in the automotive, energy, aerospace and medical technology industries.
+The company's continuous wave and pulsed lasers are found in a variety of applications, including industrial production, medical diagnostics, and fundamental scientific research.

 High-power laser amplifiers also play a central role in the manufacture of microchips.
 They are used to generate a plasma that provides the extreme ultraviolet (EUV) radiation for exposing wafers.
 The portfolio also includes laser diodes, which are used in smartphones or battery components of electrified cars, for example.
 Employees knowledgeable about Trumpf's laser amplifier technology have been a recruitment target of Huawei.